-The Québec Immunisation Program aims to improve the population’s health by offering certain vaccines for free.
+The Québec Immunization Program aims to improve the population’s health by offering certain vaccines for free.
 These vaccines protect against specific diseases.
-The Québec Immunisation Program includes various free and voluntary vaccination programs.
+The Québec Immunization Program includes various free and voluntary vaccination programs.

-The decision to offer a free vaccine as part of the Immunisation Program depend on analysis of several criteria, including:
+The decision to offer a free vaccine as part of the Immunization Program depend on analysis of several criteria, including:

 - The disease targeted by the vaccine, especially regarding: